NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 |[NextGenSoftware.Holochain.HoloNET.HDK](#net-hdk)| A placeholder for the .NET HDK (Holochain Development Kit).
 |[NextGenSoftware.OASIS.API.Core](#the-oasis-api---karma-system)| The core code for the OASIS API itself.
 This is where the Providers are injected and is the core part of the system.
 |[NextGenSoftware.OASIS.API.Core.ARC.Membrane](#arc---noomap-integration)| This will contain a DeviceManager,PsyberManager & MappingManager allowing ARC to talk to any device and access all of it's hardware such as Bluetooth.
 It will also provide a wrapper around Unity allowing ARC to render it's 2D & 3D UI to Unity.
 It will also allow ARC to access the Our World 3D Map.
-|[NextGenSoftware.OASIS.API.Core.ARC.Membrane.NodeJS]((#arc---noomap-integration)| This is for testing purposes to simulate the ARC Core (written in NodeJS).
+|[NextGenSoftware.OASIS.API.Core.ARC.Membrane.NodeJS](#arc---noomap-integration)| This is for testing purposes to simulate the ARC Core (written in NodeJS).
 It will test calls to the DeviceManager, PsyberManager & MappingManager.
 |[NextGenSoftware.OASIS.API.Core.TestHarness](#the-oasis-api---karma-system)| This is a Test Harness for the main OASIS API.
 |[NextGenSoftware.OASIS.API.FrontEnd.Web](#the-oasis-api---karma-system)| This is the Web front-end for the OASIS API and will show the user's Avatar/Profile along with their Karma levels (and where the karma came from).
 It will also show what Satellite apps/games/websites that are using the API.
 This will form the foundation of the NextGen Social Network (a sub-component of Our World).
 |[NextGenSoftware.OASIS.API.FrontEnd.Unity](#holounity)| This shows how the OASIS API is used in Unity to render the users profile data to the 3D Avatar.
 |NextGenSoftware.OASIS.API.WebAPI| This will expose the OASIS API as a RESTful service over HTTP.
 In future there will also be a websocket HTTP & websocket JSON RPC 2.0 interface.
+|NextGenSoftware.OASIS.API.Providers.AcitvityPub| Placeholder for the upcoming ActivityPub OASIS Provider.
+|NextGenSoftware.OASIS.API.Providers.EthereumOASIS| Placeholder for the upcoming Ethereum OASIS Provider.
 |[NextGenSoftware.OASIS.API.Providers.HoloOASIS.Core](#holooasis)| This contains the core code for the HoloOASIS Provider, that wraps around the HoloNETClient to talk to Holochain.
 This implements the [IOASISStorage](#ioasisstorage)interface allowing the OASIS API to read & write the users profile data to Holochain.
 It also implements the [IOASISNET](#ioasisnet) interface allowing it to share the user's profile/avatar as well as find Holons and players in their local area.
 |[NextGenSoftware.OASIS.API.Providers.HoloOASIS.Desktop](#holooasis)| This is the desktop implementation of the HoloOASIS Provider and uses the desktop version of the HoloNETClient.
 |[NextGenSoftware.OASIS.API.Providers.HoloOASIS.Unity](#holooasis)| This is the Unity implementation of the HoloOASIS Provider and uses the Unity version of the HoloNETClient.
 |[NextGenSoftware.OASIS.API.Providers.HoloOASIS.TestHarness](#holooasis)| This is the Test Harness of the HoloOASIS Provider.
+|NextGenSoftware.OASIS.API.Providers.IPFSOASIS| Placeholder for the upcoming IPFS OASIS Provider.
+|NextGenSoftware.OASIS.API.Providers.SOLIDOASIS| Placeholder for the upcoming SOLID OASIS Provider.

 <br>